exchangegroup/braintree-framework-builder/README.md

 ### Setup Braintree target

-1. In “Braintree” target, “Build Phases”, “Link Binary With Libraries” add “MessageUI” and “MobileCoreServices” frameworks.
+1. Add "MessageUI" and "MobileCoreServices" frameworks into “Braintree” target > “Build Phases” > “Link Binary With Libraries” .
-1. In “Braintree” target, “Build Phases”, "Other Linker Flags" add -ObjC.
+1. Add `-ObjC` into “Braintree” target > “Build Phases” > "Other Linker Flags".

 ### Using BraintreeSDK in View Controller